vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 vega=#
 ```

-The `POSTGRES_?` values set above need to match with the values specified in the data node configuration file.
+The `POSTGRES_?` values set above need to match with the values specified in the data node configuration file (`$YOUR_DATANODE_HOME_PATH/config/data-node/config.toml`).
 If you want to change from the default values above, make sure you update the values in both places.

-[WIP] - where, config.toml?
-More specific?

 ### PostgreSQL configuration tuning (optional)
 The default PostgreSQL configuration is not optimised for memory usage, and can be modified.